wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 #### Analyze the response

-You will see the following response received to your <b>HTTP Client</b>:
+You will see the following response received by your <b>HTTP Client</b>:

 ```json
 {